4 steps to finding a work/family balance

 The important thing is to realize what is important to YOU and balance accordingly.
 I am a strong believer in the fact that we are happy when we are balanced.
 If that means you spend more time at work, then so be it.
 It will make you a happier person and therefore quite likely a better parent.

 Step 3: Create a schedule

 Now that you have an idea of how your work/family balance will look, create a schedule.
 Try, whenever possible, to have very distinct categories.
 This will help you keep your balance.
-If you have too many parts to your day that are dedicated to both family and work, you may begin to feel as though you are not really accomplishing much in either domain.
+If you have too many parts to your day that is dedicated to both family and work, you may begin to feel as though you are not really accomplishing much in either domain.

-Make work time just that – work time, and family time should be just for your family.
+Make work time just that – work time and family time should be just for your family.
 It’s also important to have time for yourself, of course.
 Here’s an example schedule:

 6:00-7:00 – me time